Are Mushrooms Legal in New Jersey? The State of Psilocybin in 2025

 What Would Regulation Look Like?

-- The state Department of Health would oversee the licensing of: psilocybin manufacturing facilities, “service centers” where psilocybin can be purchased, and testing laboratories.
+- The New Jersey Department of Health would oversee the licensing of: psilocybin manufacturing facilities, “service centers” where psilocybin can be purchased, and testing laboratories.
 These would all exist under strict conditions, such as securing local zoning approvals (e.g. centers cannot be located in residential areas or within 1,000 feet of schools).

 - Service centers are required to provide a “preparation session” for initial screenings and an “administration session” where a staff member stays with the customer during their psilocybin experience to offer guidance.
 An optional “integration session” may follow to help the client process their experience.